-2. What is the rationale for the indicator?
 Recognition of the importance of Louisiana having an educated citizenry.

-3. What is the source of the indicator?
-How reliable is the source?
 Data will be retrieved from the Board of Regents' Statewide Student Profile System (SSPS).
 This system has been in existence for approximately 25 years and is considered reliable.

-What is the frequency and timing of collection or reporting?
 The data are gathered twice annually, in the Fall and Spring.
 For this indicator, full term Fall data will be used.
 The indicator will be reported at the end of the third quarter.
 This will allow time for collection, aggregation, and editing of the data.

-- 5. How is the indicator calculated?
-Is this a standard calculation?
 The indicator is calculated using full term Fall data.
 The standard method practiced nationwide for reporting headcount enrollment is as of the 14th class day of the semester.
-The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted. - 6.
-Does the indicator contain jargon, acronyms, or unclear terms?
+The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted.

+6. Does the indicator contain jargon, acronyms, or unclear terms?
 If so, clarify or define them.